rutabu/lum-hw/README.md

 `username: client1, password: client1`<br />
 `username: client2, password: client2`

+Special thank you for book covers to website to <a href="https://www.pastemagazine.com/books/the-30-best-book-covers-of-2015/">Paste Magazine</a>

 This is still work in progress so some functionality is still missing.

 ## Before starting the app